 Nestled at the base of Mount Royal at 9,097 feet above sea level, high in the Rocky Mountains, the town of Frisco is often referred to as the “Main Street to the Rockies.”

-Frisco remained a sleepy old mining town until the ski industry and its three million visitors per year brought a new boom era to the town.
-Now transformed into a thriving family and tourist community, Frisco’s Main Street is lined with charming boutiques and restaurants, all within a one-mile walking distance.
+Frisco remained a sleepy old mining town until the ski industry brought a new boom era to the town.
+Now transformed into a thriving family and tourist community, Main Street is lined with charming boutiques and restaurants, all within a one-mile walking distance.
 The Frisco Lodge, the town’s 1880’s stagecoach inn, still offers a Victorian-era hotel experience.
-Complete with over 30 restaurants and bars, the town of Frisco offers ample opportunities for the night owl in you.
+Complete with over 30 restaurants and bars, there are ample opportunities for the night owl in you.